-Hazard Insurance or Home Insurance: A contract between purchaser and an insurer, to compensate the insured for loss of property due to hazards (fire, earthquake, hail damage, etc.), for a premium.
+Hazard Insurance or Home Insurance: A contract between the purchaser and an insurer, to compensate the insured for loss of property due to hazards (fire, earthquake, hail damage, etc.), for a premium.

 HUD 1 Settlement Statement: A form utilized at loan closing to itemize the costs associated with purchasing the home.
 Used universally by mandate of HUD, the Department of Housing and Urban Development.

-Index: A number, usually a percentage, upon which future interest rates for adjustable rate mortgages are based.
+Index: A number, usually a percentage, upon which future interest rates for adjustable-rate mortgages are based.
 Common indexes include the Cost of Funds for the Eleventh Federal District of banks or the average rate of a one year Government Treasury Security.

 Interest Rate: The periodic charge, expressed as a percentage, for use of credit.

-Loan to Value Ratio (LTV): A ratio determined by dividing the sales price or appraised value into the loan amount, expressed as a percentage.
+Loan to Value Ratio (LTV): A ratio determined by dividing the sales price or appraised value by the loan amount, expressed as a percentage.
 For example, with a sales price of $200,000 and a mortgage loan of $160,000, your loan to value ratio would be 80%.
 Loans with an LTV over 80% may require Private Mortgage Insurance (PMI) defined below.

-Lock Interest: A commitment you obtain from a lender assuring you a particular interest rate or feature for a definite time period.
+Lock Interest: A commitment you obtain from a lender assuring you of a particular interest rate or feature for a definite time period.
 Provides protection should interest rates rise between the time you apply for a loan, acquire loan approval, and, subsequently, close the loan and receive the funds you have borrowed.

 Mortgage Banker: Originates mortgage loans, loaning you their funds and closing the loan in their name.

-Mortgage Insurance (MIP or PMI): Insurance purchased by the borrower to insure the lender or the government against loss should you default.
+Mortgage Insurance (MIP or PMI): Insurance purchased by the borrower to ensure the lender or the government against loss should you default.
 MIP, or Mortgage Insurance Premium, is paid on government-insured loans (USDA, FHA or VA loans) regardless of your LTV (loan-to-value).
 Should you pay off a government-insured loan in advance of maturity, you may be entitled to a small refund of MIP.
-PMI, or Private Mortgage Insurance, is paid on those loans which are not government-insured and whose LTV is greater than 80%.
+PMI, or Private Mortgage Insurance, is paid on those loans that are not government-insured and whose LTV is greater than 80%.
 When you have accumulated 20% of your home’s value as equity, your lender may waive PMI at your request.

-Mortgage Loan: A loan which utilizes real estate as security or collateral to provide for repayment should you default on the terms of your loan.
+Mortgage Loan: A loan that utilizes real estate as security or collateral to provide for repayment should you default on the terms of your loan.
 The mortgage or Deed of Trust is your agreement to pledge your home or other real estate as security.

 Mortgagee: The lender in a mortgage loan transaction.